NeuroDesk/neurodesk.github.io/content/en/tutorials/electrophysiology/fieldtrip.md

 ![3_running](/static/fieldtrip/3_running.PNG '3_running')

-The fieldtrip GUI functions as it normally would when running inside Matlab.
+The fieldtrip GUI is displayed automatically and functions as it normally would when running inside Matlab.